ericnmt/oop-clinic-scheduler/README.md

 ------------------------------
 ```
 2. **Query by Provider:**
-In this case, we query for all of the appointments that Provider with ID '1' has scheduled.
+In this case, we query for all the appointments that Provider with ID '1' has scheduled.
 ```BASH
 Choice: 5           // View Appointments by Provider Provider ID: 1